quincyshadow/java-car-dealership/README.md

     - Make transactions a join table and differentiate types of sales, maybe?
   - Add a service department
     - Current jobs / parts used / invoices / customers...
+  - Add sales analytics
+    - Use data visualization libraries like chartsjs or the like.

 - Nightmare Mode+